thankscitizen/opentdf/quickstart/README.md

 <!-- http://localhost:65432/api/entitlements/docs -->

-#### claims
+#### entitlement-store

-Read the attributes that have been assigned to an entity
+Read-only access to the attributes that have been assigned to an entity in the static database store

+#### entitlement-pdp

+Generate entitlements on-demand (using OpenPolicyAgent and pluggable Rego policy) for entities.

 #### key-access